Arthur Harper (trader): Personal life

-After setting up their post, Harper and his partners all married young Athabascan Koyukon women.
+After establishing their post, Harper and his partners all married young Athabascan Koyukon women.
 In 1874, Harper at age 39 married Seentahna (née Bosco), whom he called Jennie, at Koyukuk.
-Jennie was 14 and from the Koyukuk River region.
+Jennie was 14 years old and from the Koyukuk River region.
 Mayo married Jennie's first cousin, who had taken the name Margaret at the Russian mission school.
 McQuesten married Satejdenalno, also known as Katherine, or Kate, who had also been educated at the Russian mission school.
 She spoke Koyukon, Russian and English.
-Jennie did not have that kind of experience and preferred to preserve her traditions.
+Jennie did not have that kind of experience and preserved her traditions.

 The Harpers had eight children together, six sons and two daughters: including Andrew, Fred, Sam, and Walter, the youngest boy.
 An educated man himself, Harper sent the seven older children to boarding schools, mostly in San Francisco, California, each beginning at age five.
-He felt the mission schools did not offer sufficient quality in education.
+He felt the mission schools did not offer sufficient quality of education.
 When his five sons returned, they could no longer speak any of the Athabascan languages.
-His two daughters went on to get teaching degrees at San Francisco Teachers College.
+His two daughters later obtained teaching degrees at San Francisco Teachers College.
 Both of his partners also sent their children "Outside" for education.

 After the couple separated permanently in 1895, Harper left for Dawson, and briefly remarried.
-Jennie reared their youngest son, Walter, in traditional Koyukon ways.
-Walter became a mountain climber and guide, and in 1913 made the first ascent of Mount McKinley (Denali), with the expedition of Hudson Stuck.
+Jennie reared their youngest son, Walter, in a traditional Koyukon manner.
+Walter became a mountain climber and guide, and in 1913 made the first ascent of Denali, with the expedition of Hudson Stuck.
 Harper died of tuberculosis in 1897 in Yuma, Arizona.